 Like the idea but can’t commit to 4 months?
 Sign up as a reserve person/couple.
 If a regular can’t make it, you’d be willing to fill in, maybe on short notice.
 New faces are particularly welcome!

 Hermanos: The St. Luke Men’s Group, Hermanos (which is Spanish for "brothers") meets for breakfast, fellowship, and discussion.
 We use a variety of books, articles, and other resources on such topics as spirituality, personal growth, ethics, and theology as the basis for our discussion.
 The group is a good mix of ages, backgrounds, and perspectives which leads to lively discussion.
 This is great way for men to connect, grow, and develop friendships.
 All men are invited to join.
-We meet the second Saturday of the month at 7:30am, September through May, at the Sheraton Hotel restaurant (located on the east side of the Ridgedale Mall)
+We meet the second Saturday of the month at 7:30am at the Sheraton Hotel restaurant (located on the east side of the Ridgedale Mall)

 Seasoned Lukers: The Seasoned Lukers group is for persons age 50 and over at St. Luke who enjoy friendship, learning, and exploring together.
 Activities vary based on participants’ interests, activities going on the in the metro area, and the changing Minnesota weather.
 All are invited to partake in as many of the activities that desired.